jorgegv/rage1/doc/BANKING-DESIGN.md

-- A small Memory Mapping Table (MMT) will be needed within the main section (non-paged) code, that will map each section to the physical bank (0-7) and the top or bottom half of the bank that will be copied into LOWMEM.
+- A small Memory Mapping Table (MMT) will be needed within the main section (non-paged) code, that will map each section to the physical bank (0-7) and the page num ber (0-3) inside the bank that will be copied into LOWMEM.
   The structure for each entry could be:

   - Bits 0-2: physical bank (0-7)

-  - Bit 3: bank half (0: low 0xC000; 1: high 0xE000)
+  - Bit 3-4: page number (0-3)

 ### Possible enhancement